spitbol/spitbol-docs/minimal.md

 _opv_ can be omitted it is zero.

-<he character initially addressed
-is determined by the word address in x and the integer offset _opv_.
+The character initially addressed is determined by the word address in _x_ and the integer offset _opv_.

-There is an automatic implied offset of CFP$F bytes.  *CFP$F* is used to formally introduce into MINIMAL a value needed in translating these opcodes which, since MINIMAL itself does not prescribe a string structure in detail, depends on the choice of a data structure for strings in the MINIMAL program.  e.g. CFP$B =
+There is an automatic implied offset of CFP$F bytes.
+CFP$F is used to formally introduce into MINIMAL a value needed in translating these opcodes which, since MINIMAL itself does not prescribe a string structure in detail, depends on the choice of a data structure for strings in the MINIMAL program.  e.g. CFP$B =
-CFP$C = 3, *CFP$F = 6, num01 = 1,
+CFP$C = 3, CFP$F = 6, num01 = 1,
 XL points to a series of 4 words, abc/def/ghi/jkl, then PLC XL ,=num01 points to h.